jerrymarino/iCompleteMe/README.md

 ### The `g:ycm_use_ultisnips_completer` option

-By default, YCM will query the UltiSnips plugin for possible completions of snippet triggers.
+By default, ICM will query the UltiSnips plugin for possible completions of snippet triggers.
 This option can turn that behavior off.

 Default: `1`